 Noise Exposure Map (NEM)

 The NEM is a map that identifies land uses in the vicinity of the Airport and shows the noise exposure from aircraft operations using contours similar to topographical maps.
 The noise contours depicted on the NEM are expressed in terms of the Community Noise Equivalency Level (CNEL) and provide one of the elements used to determine eligibility for participation in the SMART Program.
-The Airport has received federal funding for an update of the FAT Noise Exposure Map.
-The process is underway to develop the new maps which will depict 2017 existing conditions along with the 2022 forecast conditions.
-Information on the NEM Update can be found at fresnonem.com.
+The Airport recently completed an update of the FAT Noise Exposure Map.
+A link of the new map depicting the 2022 forecast conditions can be found at 2022 NEM_Contour .

 Noise Compatibility Program (NCP)